Yuhala/pbs-tee/README.md

 - To setup and run all components using Kubernetes (can be done on a regular host or TDX VM), see [this Readme](pbs-tdx/README.md).
 Note that this is a little different from Claudiu's setup in that we don't use Kata to spin up pods running in a VM.
 However, we adapt Claudiu's kubernetes configurations to simply run regular pods.

 ## Part II: L1 + L2 stack and builder on separate machines or VMs
-Here we will spin up the L1 + L2 stack on the host machine and run the builder in a VM (TDX enabled or not).
+Here we will spin up the L1 + L2 in VMs (TDX enabled or not).
 The `pbs-tee/native-vms` folder contains scripts used to build and launch such VMs using the `multipass` tool.
 - To build a VM (e.g., the `devnet-vm`), run the script `run_devnet_vm.sh`.
 This will build a VM called `devnet-vm` where you can run the monolythic sequencer.
 Another script called `run_builder_vm.sh` can be run to build a VM which will run the L2 builder component `op-rbuilder`.
 We note that these scripts do not (yet) run these componenents and so can be easily modified to run just a regular VM.
 Nevertheless, their names simply specify what they are meant to run.
 - To launch the devnet VM using multipass, do:
 ```bash